alan-turing-institute/WimbledonPlanner/notes/Forecast_Data_Model.md

 R-NATS-001 (are these Finance codes?)

 There are also fields for tags and notes - we don't use these but they could be a place to include e.g. GitHub links or general project keywords/techniques.

 Projects also have a harvest_id to link them with their Harvest data.

 ### Roles

+Contains each unique job title (e.g. Research Data Scientist, Principal Research Software Engineer) and lists of which person IDs have these titles.

 Roles also have a harvest_id to link them with their Harvest data.

+## The Forecast API

+Foreacst does not have a public API, see https://help.getharvest.com/forecast/faqs/faq-list/api/

+However, there is a stable enough private/hidden API for some wrappers to have been developed.
+One example is pyforecast, which is described as a work in progress but seems to work ok.
+See https://github.com/vafliik/pyforecast

+The scripts api/update.py and api/DataUpdater.py use pyforecast to extract and save all Forecast data to csv files.